-PREPERATION – PASSPORT COLLECTION FOR GROUP VISA APPLICATION – MAY 15th
+PREPERATION – PASSPORT COLLECTION FOR GROUP VISA APPLICATION – AT THE LATEST, TUESDAY MAY 31st

-We encourage participants to arrive at least 2-3 days prior to the journey’s starting date in order to give themselves the minimal time needed to rest up, acclimatize, shake off jet-lag, and most importantly for the group visa application.
+We encourage guests to arrive at least 2-3 days prior to the journey’s starting date in order to give yourself the minimal time needed to rest up, acclimatize, shake off jet-lag, and most importantly for the group visa application.

 In regards to the VISA application:

-It is important that your flight arrives in Kathmandu no later than 5:00pm on Friday May 14th.
-At 6:00pm all participants’ passports will be collected for the group application of the Chinese visa + travel permit for Tibet.
+It is important that you arrive in Kathmandu no later than the evening of Tuesday May 31st.
+Upon arrival, all participants’ passports will be collected for the group application of the Chinese visa + travel permit for Tibet.
 Booking your flight ticket to arrive at least 2-3 days prior to the journey’s starting date will also compensate for any unforeseen flight delays.

 On the first day of the journey you will be picked up from your Hotel after breakfast and brought to check-in at our Hotel where we stay in Boudhanath.
 At 11:00am we will have a group orientation and introduction to the pilgrimage journey, led by your hosts and facilitators Sisse Budolfsen and Alex d’Artois, at the Hotel.
 Afternoon pilgrimage in Boudha and introduction to meditation practice.